iomatix/-SCPSL-SCP-575-NPC/README.md

   # Inform players when thier sanity is affected.
   is_enabled_sanity_hint: true
   # Hint shown when player's sanity level decreases. {0} = current sanity value
+  sanity_decreased_hint: |-
+    Your sanity is decreasing!
-  sanity_decreased_hint: 'Your sanity is decreasing!\n Sanity: {0}.
-Find light sources or medical items to recover.'
+     Sanity: {0}.
+Find light sources or medical items to recover.
   # Hint shown when player's sanity recovers from medical treatment. {0} = new sanity value
+  sanity_increased_hint: |-
+    Your sanity is recovering!
-  sanity_increased_hint: 'Your sanity is recovering!\n Sanity: {0} thanks to medical treatment!'
+     Sanity: {0} thanks to medical treatment!
   # Hint shown when player is affected by SCP-575.
   keter_hint: 'You were affected by actions of SCP-575!
 Equip a flashlight!'
   # Inform players about cooldown of light emitter.